 Indicate N/A if not applicable.

 Any consideration of financial need is applied uniformly so that all individuals who are eligible for IL services are treated equally.
-Written policies and consumer documentation currently required by 32 CFR 364.59(d) will be kept by the service proficer
+Written policies and consumer documentation currently required by 32 CFR 364.59(d) will be kept by the service provider.

 2.2 Arrangements for State-Provided Services